-Wetlands are transitional areas between land and water.
-There are many types of wetlands, including bogs, freshwater and saltwater marshes, swamps, meadows, and floodplains.
+February 2 is World Wetlands Day!
+Help the youth you work with celebrate these important environmental areas between land and water by learning about the many types of wetlands that exist, including bogs, freshwater and saltwater marshes, swamps, meadows, and floodplains.
 Many of these areas are forested.
 They differ from lakes, rivers, and oceans because they are defined as areas having, at least periodically, waterlogged soils or standing water.
 Though often overlooked, wetland environments are very important to people and wildlife.
 They reduce flooding, provide natal filtration for sediments and pollutants, and create viable habitat for many species.

 Below are some ideas to engage middle school students in STEM as they explore wetlands and learn about why they are important.
 These enrichments accompany Activity 71, Watch on Wetlands found in Project Learning Tree’s PreK-8 Environmental Education Activity Guide.
 Be sure to check out the full lesson!